 - Proxy Chaining

-You can use one, or a combination of these, depending on your environment/architecture.
+You can use one or a combination of these, depending on your environment/architecture.
 For more information about the various traffic forwarding methods Zscaler supports, read Choosing Traffic Forwarding Methods.

-Configuring Zscaler to deliver on your requirements
+Configuring Zscaler to Deliver on Your Requirements

 Every Zscaler deployment we undertake is different